-Start by logging into your UpCloud control panel.
-Shut down the server in questions and go to the Storage tab in your server settings.
+Start by logging into your UpCloud Control Panel.
+Shut down the server in question and go to the Storage tab in your server settings.
 Create a new disk by clicking the Add new device button.

 After the attaching process is complete, you can power the server up again.

 Once your server is up and running, you can continue with the process at the OS level.
 Find the operating system-specific instructions below for Linux distributions and Windows servers.

 Connect to your server, for example, using SSH.
 Check the names of the storage disks currently attached with the following command.

 NAME MAJ:MIN RM SIZE RO TYPE MOUNTPOINT vda 253:0 0 25G 0 disk └─vda1 253:1 0 25G 0 part / vdb 253:16 0 25G 0 disk

 The disk you are looking for is usually the last on the list, and will not have partitions on it like vdb in the example above.